gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.md

 Intel SGX SDK and the SGX driver installed.
 Please download and install the SDK and the driver from:
 <https://github.com/01org/linux-sgx> and <https://github.com/01org/linux-sgx-driver>.

-A Graphene SGX driver also needs to be installed on the untrusted host.
+A Graphene SGX driver (gsgx) also needs to be installed on the untrusted host.
 Simply run the following commands to build the driver:

     cd Pal/src/host/Linux-SGX/sgx-driver
     make